blckbx/lnd-hybrid-mode/README.md

 _______________________________________________________________

 Written by [TrezorHannes](https://github.com/TrezorHannes) and [osito](https://github.com/blckbx).
-If this guide was of help to you and you want to donate/contribute, please feel free to send a LN tip to: 3446785561@ln.tips
+If this guide was of help to you and you want to donate/contribute, please feel free to send a ⚡ tip to: 3446785561@ln.tips